ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 **SSL VPN** allows a user to create a secure tunnel from the remote desktop to the {{site.data.keyword.BluSoftlayer_notm}} Private Network.
 It is compatible with a variety of operating systems.

 **PPTP VPN** allows the same secure tunnel but connects using specialized client software on a user's desktop or dedicated device.
 However, PPTP is deprecated.
 See [PPTP VPN Deprecation](pptp-deprecation.html) for more information.

-## When I connect to the PPTP VPN, it states "Error 691: Access was denied because the username and/or password is invalid."
-How do I fix this problem?

-All users have the ability to connect to the PPTP VPN, but must have permission to log in through the Customer Portal.
-PPTP VPN permissions are easily verified and updated quickly.
-Refer to [Activate or Deactivate PPTP VPN Access](activate-a-user.html) for more information.
-However, PPTP is deprecated.
-See [PPTP VPN Deprecation](pptp-deprecation.html) for more information.

 ## Why am I unable to add additional users for PPTP VPN?